odow/StochOptFormat/README.md

   graph.
 A decision rule is a function which maps the incoming state variable and realization of the random variable at a node to a value for each control variable.
-This function is typically an infinite dimensional object (since, e.g., the state variables can be continuous).
+This function is typically an infinite dimensional object (since, for example, the state variables can be continuous).

 - Algorithm

-  An algorithm takes a problem as input, and constructs a policy as output.
+  An algorithm takes a problem as input and constructs a policy as output.
   Also called _solution method_ or _solver_.

 ### Evaluating the policy